 Point all other domains you want to host on the VPS by replacing nameservers with the child NS of the main domain.
-Also, don’t forget to replace domain names, nameservers as well as the server IP with actual ones.
+Also, don’t forget to replace server IP, domain name, as well as nameservers with actual ones.

 Technically, it takes up to 48 hours to propagate before the record is fully active.
 In general, it starts reflecting in a few hours.
 Also, it would work only after you would have added domains in the VPS management application (CWP here) which will generate necessary DNS records in turn.

-Setting up the Server – Before You Start
+Setting up the Server – Basics & Beginning

 So I assume you have purchased a VPS and chosen CentOS as Operating System during the checkout.
 If not then visit vpsserver.com and get a free VPS for 7 days.

 It doesn’t matter that the VPS is either managed or unmanaged.
 The essential things are it should have CentOS installed.
 Also, there should be no other hosting management application preloaded.